 I was having lunch recently with a long time customer and he asked me “is forklift operator safety training really required by OSHA or is that just a scare tactic used to sell training?”.
 After I explained to him it was an OSHA requirement and the fine could be as high as $10,000 per non-trained operator, he continued to protest “I just don’t see the need it has not been a problem for us in the past.”

 Many times this is the perception we run into when trying to educate companies on the importance of having safe, trained forklift operators.
 It is not a problem until it is a REALLY BIG problem.
 With 26 years in the industry, I’ve seen the good, the bad, and the ugly.
 Talked with operators who have suffered bumps and bruises, concussions, and broken bones.
-I’ve personally witnessed operators overturn equipment and have had the unfortunate experience of helping companies establish a training program AFTER an injury accidents that resulted in lifetime disabilities and death.
+I’ve personally witnessed operators overturn equipment and have had the unfortunate experience of helping companies establish a training program AFTER an injury accident that resulted in lifetime disabilities and death.

 Watch the collection of forklift accident videos I put together from Youtube.